seriyps/mtproto_proxy/README.md

 ```
 sudo make uninstall && make && sudo make install
 ```
+There are other ways as well.
+It's even possible to update configuration options without service restart / without downtime, but it's a bit trickier.

 ### Change default port / secret / ad tag

-To change default settings, change `mtproto_proxy` section as:
+To change default settings, change `mtproto_proxy` section of `prod-sys.config` as:

 ```
  {mtproto_proxy,
   %% see src/mtproto_proxy.app.src for examples.